 Here at Rental Beast, one of the most common questions we got from our agents was, “Where do I start?”
 So, we created Rental Beast University, an interactive, educational platform for agents of all levels.
-Watch one of our dozen on-demand videos on how to convert renters to buyers, and have an experienced mentor give you feedback.
-Our mentors have more knowledge to share!
+Watch one of our dozen on-demand videos on how to convert renters to buyers, and have an experienced coach give you feedback.
+Our coaches have more knowledge to share!
 Head over to the Rental Beast forums where you’ll find posts like this–

 You’ve seen them in ads online, in print and on TV— regular people attesting to the success they’ve had with shampoo, or pain cream, or whitening toothpaste.
 These are “Client Testimonials,” social proof of a product’s positive impact, and they are hugely important to getting key messages across and driving sales.
 Can real estate professionals use client testimonials to promote their service to the general public?
 You bet!
 In this blog post, I’ll go over why client testimonials are important, the best times to ask for one, where to put your client testimonials so would-be leads can access them, and how to start the conversation about getting a referral.